Truc4/StreamPlusBizhawkClient/README.md

 You may notice the Template.lua file, if you want to make a .lua file for a new game or want to make your own commands you can by modifing this file.

+## transactions.json

+If you setup prices in the configuration of the extension then everytime a purchase is made on your channel a copy of the transaction receit is saved to this file.